 3. Avoid trite “Christian-ese.”
 Maybe it’s a boost for our ego to use big “meaningful” words, but it’s not worth alienating someone.
 Teenagers who are struggling in their faith don’t care if we know 20-syllable theological words, so let’s keep it simple.
 However, that doesn’t me we should try to neatly package scripture and theological principles in some easy-to-swallow canned message.
 Teenagers desperately want to know that there’s an element of mystery to the Word.
 They’re okay with conflict and tough questions.
 It usually makes them dig deeper.

 4. Ask the hard questions with people who searching.
 Maybe that makes some of us feel uncomfortable because we like our theology all boxed up with no loose ends, but spirituality in general is very messy.
 Ask the hard questions with them.
 Don’t shy away or belittle the search because it’s uncomfortable.
 Sometime we forget that questioning is a search for discovery, not an offensive threat.
-For teenagers, that’s often the time where their faith stops being their parents’ faith and becomes their own, so go on that journey with them.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+For teenagers, that’s often the time where their faith stops being their parents’ faith and becomes their own, so go on that journey with them.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 5. Perhaps the most important question someone can ask is, “Why do bad things happen to good people?”
 Don’t blow it off or give trite Sunday school answers.
 Listen to the pain behind it, the real-life stories kids have, and encourage their searching while pushing them to scripture for answers.